sushiroll4093/clone/Quick-Start.md

 ### Mac OS X

-For OS X, you'll need to install [Xcode](http://developer.apple.com/tools/xcode/), and make sure you have Ruby 1.8.7 or newer.
+For OS X, you'll need to install [Xcode](http://developer.apple.com/tools/xcode/), and make sure you have Ruby 1.8.7.
 You can find out what version of Ruby your Mac came with by running:

 ```
 $ ruby -v